AdobeDocs/commerce-channels.en/help/channel-manager/onboard.md

 - [!DNL Inventory Management] extension for Adobe Commerce and Magento Open Source

-   If you plan to use Channel Manager for inventory and Order Management, you must have the Inventory Management extension installed and enabled on your Adobe Commerce and Magento Open Source instance.
+   If you plan to use Channel Manager for inventory and order management, you must have the Inventory Management extension installed and enabled on your Adobe Commerce and Magento Open Source instance.
 Typically, this extension is installed and enabled by default on Adobe Commerce and Magento Open Source 2.3.x and later.

-   If you have upgraded Commerce from 2.2.x, or if you have disabled Inventory Management, you must update your installation to include the required modules.
-For more information, see [Install Inventory Management](https://devdocs.magento.com/extensions/inventory-management/) in the Adobe Commerce Developer documentation.
+   If you have upgraded Commerce from 2.2.x, or if you have disabled Inventory Management, update your installation to include the required modules.
+See [Install Inventory Management](https://devdocs.magento.com/extensions/inventory-management/) in the Adobe Commerce Developer documentation.

 ### System Requirements